sspanak/tt9/docs/user-manual.md

 ### How to access the Settings?

 #### Method 1
-- Start typing in a text field to wake up TT9.
-- Use the on-screen gear button.
+Click on the Traditional T9 launcher icon.

 #### Method 2
 - Start typing in a text field to wake up TT9.
-- Use the assigned hotkey [Default: Hold ✱].
+- Use the on-screen gear button or press the assigned hotkey [Default: Hold ✱].

 #### Method 3
-- Go to Android Settings → System → Languages → Keyboards (or On-Screen Keyboards).
+- Go to Android Settings → System → Languages → Keyboards (or On-Screen Keyboards/Virtual Keyboards).
 This is where all installed keyboards are configured.
 - Select "Traditional T9".

 _The actual menu names may vary depending on your phone, Android version and language._